AdobeDocs/analytics-platform.en/help/analysis-workspace/user-preferences.md

 >abstract="Select the default metric to use for freeform tables.
 If the selected data view does not contain the selected default metric, the table automatically switches to another primary metric."

 You can customize freeform table preferences for all new projects that you create in Analysis Workspace.
-For information about how to access these preferences, see [Update preferences](#update-preferences).
+For information about how to access these preferences, see [Edit preferences](#edit-preferences).

 Some of these same preferences can also be customized for individual tables.